-If you’re living in the US without a green card and considering buying a home, you can usually do so without any specific restrictions.
+If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 You don’t need to be a US citizen or permanent resident to own property in the United States.
 Foreign nationals, immigrants, non-residents, and even those on temporary visas can buy real estate in the United States.